-Search for the Anne and Michael Towbes Dean of the Graduate Division University of California, Santa Barbara Santa Barbara, California
+Search for the Associate Vice Chancellor for Graduate Affairs and Anne and Michael Towbes Dean of the Graduate Division University of California, Santa Barbara Santa Barbara, California

-The University of California, Santa Barbara (UC Santa Barbara) seeks a collaborative and dynamic leader, scholar, and visionary thinker for the position of the Anne and Michael Towbes Dean of the Graduate Division.
-The new Dean will join a highly successful public research university committed to the principles of research and teaching excellence, inter-disciplinary education, and diversity, equity, and inclusion.
-This next Dean will lead in developing and expanding the University's forward-looking vision for graduate education and advancing the University's mission of innovation and the transmission and production of knowledge.
+The University of California, Santa Barbara (UC Santa Barbara) seeks to appoint a collaborative and dynamic leader, scholar, and visionary thinker as Associate Vice Chancellor for Graduate Affairs and Anne and Michael Towbes Dean of the Graduate Division (AVC-GA/Dean).
+The new AVC-GA/Dean will join a highly successful public research university committed to the principles of research and teaching excellence; interdisciplinary education; and diversity, equity, and inclusion.
+This is an exciting and pivotal time at UC Santa Barbara (UCSB) and the new AVC-GA/Dean will lead in developing and expanding the University's forward-looking vision for graduate education and advancing the University's mission of innovation and the transmission and production of knowledge.